Stoev modules for VCV Rack

 INTERVAL knob and CV input – offset the CV output of section B in steps of one semitone.
 Range of +/-12 semitones.

-< and > buttons – When ƒ button is off, < and > buttons set the tonal expansion or contraction* of the scale.
+< and > buttons – when the light of the ƒ button is off, the < and > buttons set the tonal expansion or contraction of the scale*.
 On each button press the scale is expanded or contracted one more time.
-Orange color indicates that there are no more expansions or contractions available for the scale.
-When ƒ button is lit in red, < and > buttons set the arpeggiator mode.
-Green color indicates the currently active mode: > – up, < – down, <> – up/down, off – random.
+Faint green light indicates that there are no more expansions or contractions available for the scale.
+When the ƒ button is lit in red, the < and > buttons set the arpeggiator mode.
+Green light indicates the active mode: > – up, < – down, <> – up/down, off – random.

-A and B inputs and outputs
+A and B

 - CV input – the main input.
 Connect a signal for quantization here.

 - TRIG input – when Symmetry is used as a quantizer and the TRIG input is connected, the input signal is quantized only when a trigger/gate is received.
 If the TRIG input is not connected, the input signal is quantized continuously.
 When Symmetry is used as an arpeggiator, the next pitch is output only when a trigger/gate is received.

 - TRIG output – when Symmetry is used as a quantizer, outputs a trigger each time the input signal is quantized to a new scale degree.
 When Symmetry is used as an arpeggiator or when “Triggers pass through” is activated (from the context menu), outputs a trigger each time a trigger/gate is received at the TRIG input.

 When the inputs of section B are not connected, its outputs mirror the outputs of section A.

 * See the Symmetry scales guide for details.